hackclub/the-trail/README.md

 The Trail is a 7 IRL day hike along the Pacific Crest Trail and a 4 week online hiking equipment building event with 30 Hack Clubbers.
 We'll be building the equipment together on the Hack Club Slack, specifically in #the-trail channel.

+## Get On The Trail (& build trail equipment)

+To get on the trail you need to be
+1. A teenager (18 or under)
+2. Someone who loves to learn (pcbs are realllyy hard)
+3. Hacky!

+You also need to build a circuit board (you'll hear these referred to as PCBs or simply "boards").